Yeah, yeah, yeah. “Eat more greens.” We all have heard it before.

 Check out these additional reasons you should include more spinach and kale in your diet.

 Kale and Spinach are Both Great Antioxidants

 Kale and spinach both contain powerful antioxidants which protect against certain cancers, notably ovarian cancer.
-Kale and spinach are both excellent “detox-ers” used in preparing green smoothies, due to their cleansing properties and nutrients.
+Kale and spinach are both excellent “detoxers” used in preparing green smoothies due to their cleansing properties and nutrients.

-Kale also possesses anti-inflammatory properties, which makes it excellent food for people with rheumatoid arthritis or any other inflammation-based problem!
+Kale also possesses anti-inflammatory properties, which makes it an excellent food for people with rheumatoid arthritis or any other inflammation-based problem!

-With a single serving of 2 cups of raw spinach or kale, you will get all of your recommended daily intake of vitamin K, and it will all be absorbed in to your body!
+With a single serving of 2 cups of raw spinach or kale, you will get your recommended daily intake of Vitamin K. Furthermore, unlike pure Vitamin K supplements, it will all be absorbed into your body!

-Both Spinach and Kale Enhance Strong bones
+Both Spinach and Kale Enhance Strong Bones

-Also, it plays an important role in the health of the tissues which support the maturation of collagen, an important property for strong bones and overall health.
+Also, it plays a vital role in the health of the tissues which support the maturation of collagen, an essential property for strong bones and overall health.